sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/handlers.md

 - **TCP/UDP handlers** send observation data (events) to a remote socket
 - **Handler sets** group event handlers and streamline groups of actions to execute for certain types of events (also called "set handlers")

-Discover, download, and share Sensu handler dynamic runtime assets using [Bonsai][16], the Sensu asset index.
+Discover, download, and share Sensu handler dynamic runtime assets using [Bonsai][16], the Sensu asset hub.
 Read [Use assets to install plugins][23] to get started.

 ## Pipe handlers